Heratexx/habbify/README.md

 # Habbify

 ## The Idea
-A small gamified habit tracking prototype.
+Habbify is a small gamified habit tracking prototype designed to help users build positive habits.
+It incorporates elements of gamification, such as earning experience points (EXP) and collecting eggs to hatch birds, to motivate users to track and progress their habits consistently.

-### Functions
+### Features
-- Create new habits
-  - Everyday habits
-  - X times a week habits
-  - (X times a month habits)
-  - (X times a year habits)
-- Track habit
-- Earn EXP
-- Level Up
-- Grow your own forest with different kind of birds
-  - while progressing habits you can earn eggs
-    - eggs are progressing while progressing and completing habits
-    - you can get "better" eggs by increasing your level/gaining more EXP
-- (Compete against others in season leaderboards)
+- **Create New Habits:** Users can create various types of habits, including everyday habits, habits to be completed a certain number of times per week, per month, or per year.
+- **Track Habit Progress:** Users can track the progress of their habits, allowing them to monitor their consistency and improvement over time.
+- **Earn EXP:** Users earn experience points (EXP) for progressing and completing their habits.
+EXP serves as a measure of their overall progress and commitment.
+- **Level Up:** As users accumulate EXP, they level up, unlocking new features and rewards.
+- **Grow Your Own Forest:** Users can grow their own virtual forest by hatching birds from collected eggs.
+Each bird represents a milestone in the user's habit journey.

 ### Current To-Dos
 - ~~Creating Habit System~~
   - ~~Creating a Habit~~
   - ~~Track the Habit progression~~
 - ~~Change is_complete~~
-  - ~~should track the timespan according to the selected frequency~~
+  - ~~Should track the timespan according to the selected frequency~~
-  - ~~so there is no need to "clear" current Habbits after a period of time to be able to track again~~
+  - ~~No need to "clear" current habits after a period of time to be able to track again~~
 - ~~Showing the EXP~~
-  - ~~the total number~~
+  - ~~The total number~~
-  - ~~the amount earned when progressing~~
+  - ~~The amount earned when progressing~~
-  - ~~the amount earned when creating a new one~~
+  - ~~The amount earned when creating a new one~~
-- ~~Add basic functions for Birds and Egg collection~~
+- ~~Add Basic Functions for Birds and Egg Collection~~
   - ~~Gain Eggs when completing a habit~~
   - ~~Level all eggs when gaining EXP~~
   - ~~Hatch birds when a threshold is reached~~
-- Getting "better" eggs with higher user Level
+- Getting "Better" Eggs with Higher User Level
-  - i want at least 2 more eggs to hold different birds to collect
+  - Need at least 2 more eggs to hold different birds to collect
-    - therefore i need 2 more egg icons
+    - Therefore, 2 more egg icons needed
-    - and 3-4 more bird images
+    - And 3-4 more bird images
-  - a function that can pick an egg (better eggs probalbillity should scale with user level)
+  - Implement a function that can pick an egg (better egg probability scales with user level)
-    - to keep it simple new eggs always start at a 10% chance and inceasing by 10% per level
+    - New eggs always start at a 10% chance and increase by 10% per level
-  - the egg model needs an level threshold to track unlocking
+  - The egg model needs a level threshold to track unlocking
 - Update Habits
-  - classic update view
+  - Classic update view
-- Detail habit View
+- Detail Habit View
-  - basic informations (name, freq, target, progression, is_complete)
+  - Basic information (name, frequency, target, progression, is_complete)
-  - Histroy of completion and earnd EXP
+  - History of completion and earned EXP

-NOTE: for this prototype i want to focus on the EXP as main motivator
+**Note:** For this prototype, the main focus is on the EXP as the primary motivator for habit tracking.
+Other features are designed to complement and enhance the user experience.

 ## Adam's Code Jam